Manhunt underway for gunman who ambushed California police station and shot a deputy

 "We feel that this was an ambush that he planned," San Luis Obispo County Sheriff Ian Parkinson said.
 "He intended for officers to come out of the police department and to assault them."

-The Sheriff's Department said is from the Monterey area and is considered armed and dangerous, the release said.
+The Sheriff's Department said Lira is from the Monterey area and is considered armed and dangerous.

-Officials conducted a widespread search of the downtown Paso Robles area earlier Wednesday, but Lira was not located and the manhunt is still ongoing.
+Officials conducted a widespread search of the downtown Paso Robles area earlier Wednesday, but Lira was not located.

 Lira allegedly began firing at police cars shortly after 3 a.m. (local time) as they entered the downtown area and at the station, Parkinson said.